I was about 14 when I first wrote something. It was a poem.

 So are you ready to begin the journey?
 I’m already enjoying the ride!

-Essentially, a Writer.
+Essentially, is a Writer.

 Non-essentially, an Observer, Opacarophile, Thalassophile, Selenophile, Reader, Thinker, Music & Cinema buff, wannabe Photographer & Guitarist, and wait, that’s already quite a lot!